wlugmayr/chimerax-starmap/sphinx/apix_tab.rst

 Rosetta Result PDB
 ------------------

-**Select** the best Rosetta output PDB file for the run.
+**Select** the best *Rosetta* output PDB file for the run.

 Run Locally
 -----------

+Apix will run locally because it takes only a few minutes and uses 1 core for execution.

 Save shell script
 ^^^^^^^^^^^^^^^^^

-Apix calculation is done using 1 core.
-So the *Use local cores* field is not editable.
-StarMap comes with one premade ready-to-use *Rosetta* XML file for this special calculation.
+*StarMap* comes with one premade ready-to-use *Rosetta* XML file for this special calculation.
 The corresponding shell script is simple and has the usual name for this session, but adds a *_apix* to the file name before the suffix.